silversub/terraform/manage_resources.md

    Resource actions are indicated with the following symbols:
      - destroy

-   Terraform on {{site.data.keyword.cloud_notm}} performs the following actions:
+   IBM Cloud Provider plug-in for Terraform performs the following actions:

      - ibm_compute_vm_instance.vm1

    Plan: 0 to add, 0 to change, 1 to destroy.

    Do you really want to destroy?
-     Terraform on {{site.data.keyword.cloud_notm}} destroys all your managed infrastructure, as shown above.
+     IBM Cloud Provider plug-in for Terraform destroys all your managed infrastructure, as shown above.
      There is no undo.
 Only 'yes' is accepted to confirm.

      Enter a value: yes